meadowingc/obsidian-trackbear/README.md

 2. Run command: **TrackBear: Set TrackBear Project**
 3. Pick your project from the list

+This will add a new frontmatter entry to the note that tells the plugin which project it belongs to, what's the id of the file, how many words it had the last time you synced, etc. In general you don't really need to interact or worry about this.

-Then whenever you write:
+Then whenever you're done with your writing session:
 1. Run command: **TrackBear: Sync Current Note**
-2. Done - the change gets added to your project
+2. Done - the change gets added to your project in TrackBear

 **Example:** You're writing a novel across chapter files.
 First time you sync chapter-1.md (1000 words), TrackBear shows 1000 total.
 Next day you sync chapter-2.md (800 words), now it shows 1800.
 Then you go back and edit chapter-1 to 1100 words - it only adds the 100 word difference.
 Your project total stays accurate.